polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/2-pallet.md

 cargo build --release
 ```

-Now you can restart your node:
+Now you can start your node:

 ```bash
 # Purge chain to clean up your old chain state